d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

          figsize=(6, 3))
 ```

-This clearly illustrates how the quality of the estimates changes as we try to predict further into the future.
-While the 8-step predictions are still pretty good, anything beyond that is pretty useless.
+This clearly illustrates how the quality of the prediction changes as we try to predict further into the future.
+While the 4-step-ahead predictions still look good, anything beyond that is almost useless.

 ## Summary

+* There is quite a difference in difficulty between interpolation and extrapolation.
+Consequently, if you have a sequence, always respect the temporal order of the data when training, i.e., never train on future data.
 * Sequence models require specialized statistical tools for estimation.
 Two popular choices are autoregressive models and latent-variable autoregressive models.
-* As we predict further in time, the errors accumulate and the quality of the estimates degrades, often dramatically.
-* There is quite a difference in difficulty between interpolation and extrapolation.
-Consequently, if you have a sequence, always respect the temporal order of the data when training, i.e., never train on future data.
 * For causal models (e.g., time going forward), estimating the forward direction is typically a lot easier than the reverse direction.
+* For an observed sequence up to time step $t$, its predicted output at time step $t+k$ is the *$k$-step-ahead prediction*.
+As we predict further in time by increasing $k$, the errors accumulate and the quality of the prediction degrades, often dramatically.

 ## Exercises

-1. Improve the above model.
+1. Improve the model in the experiment of this section.
     * Incorporate more than the past 4 observations?
 How many do you really need?
-    * How many would you need if there was no noise?
+    * How many past observations would you need if there was no noise?
 Hint: you can write $\sin$ and $\cos$ as a differential equation.
-    * Can you incorporate older features while keeping the total number of features constant?
+    * Can you incorporate older observations while keeping the total number of features constant?
 Does this improve accuracy?
 Why?
-    * Change the neural network architecture and see what happens.
+    * Change the neural network architecture and evaluate the performance.
 1. An investor wants to find a good security to buy.
 He looks at past returns to decide which one is likely to do well.
 What could possibly go wrong with this strategy?
 1. Does causality also apply to text?
 To which extent?
 1. Give an example for when a latent autoregressive model might be needed to capture the dynamic of the data.